KTH-HPC/StreamBrain/README.md

 gzip -d t10k-labels-idx1-ubyte.gz
 ```
 ### Training
 Specify a backend using the environment variable BCPNN_BACKEND.
-Options include numpy, cpu, gpu, full_cuda and fpga.
+There are a number of backends provided:
+- Numpy, default backend if the variable is not set (BCPNN_BACKEND=numpy)
+- Vectorization and OpenMP threading for CPU (BCPNN_BACKEND=cpu)
+- GPU offloaded computation kernels (BCPNN_BACKEND=gpu)
+- Fully GPU offloaded full layers (BCPNN_BACKEND=full_cuda)
+- FPGA (not available currently) (BCPNN_BACKEND=fpga)

 Run the training script and specify the batch sizes, 128 for example.
 ```
 export BCPNN_BACKEND=cpu
 python3 train.py 128